-Before you welcome your new family member home, you need to have food organised for them.
+Before you welcome your little fluff ball home, you need to have pet food organised for them.
 It is best-practice to start feeding what your breeder feeds or if you rescued a kitten, what they have been fed on previously.
 This is because any sudden change in diet can cause tummy upsets, and because you don’t want to overwhelm them with too much change too soon.

-You don’t have to feed this diet forever, but if you begin here, you can slowly transition to your preferred food; we recommend 2 weeks is generally a good amount of time to do this.
+You don’t have to feed this diet forever, but if you begin here, you can slowly transition to raw cat food; we recommend 2 weeks is generally a good amount of time to do this.

 There’s no ‘one-size fits-all’ model, cats have different tastes, metabolisms, allergies etc., and some breeds require specific feeding requirements; we recommend chatting with an Animal Nutritionist, Holistic Vet or trusted pet food manufacturer for more info on your specific breed.